nemarvin/nemarvin.github.io/digitalproject.md

 title: "Digital Projects"

 ---
 Below are works-in-progress that leverage digital humanities tools to tell stories based on historical data.
-Your insights, feedback, and suggestions are appreciated.
+Please send me your suggestions for improvements, additions, and corrections.

 **Enslaved by the Church**